bushrascode/CKAD-Exercises/2-app-deployment/a. deployment-strategies.md

 </details>

 **3. Get the ClusterIP.
 Then, create a <code>busybox</code> Pod that hits the ClusterIP.
 Execute the request multiple times.
-The responses should come from different containers**
+The responses should come from different containers.**

 <details><summary>Solution</summary>
 <p>